Spantree/okmercury/README.md

 A blatant plagarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.

-This is an open-source contribution [48-hour hackathon](http://mpitechcon.com/hackathon/).
+Part of a [48-hour hackathon](http://mpitechcon.com/hackathon/).
+This project may never be complete.

 ## Authors